patgratt/HospitalDataAnalysis/README.md

 ### Hospital Transparency Law

-  Effective 01/01/2021, the Centers for Medicare & Medicaid Services (CMS) established requirements for hospitals in the US to make their standard charges publically accessibly.
+  Effective 01/01/2021, the Centers for Medicare & Medicaid Services (CMS) established requirements for hospitals in the US to make their standard charges publically accessible.
 To read more about this initiative, visit https://www.cms.gov/hospital-price-transparency/hospitals#key-provisions.

 ## Hospitals Analyzed by Market: